supersede-project/monitor_feedback_reconfig/feedback_reconf/README.md

 See deliverable D4.8 in [Supersede Portal](https://www.supersede.eu/) for more details about this framework, how to install and use it.

-Reconfiguration Enactor for Feedback Gathering is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+Feedback Gathering Reconfiguration is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 Main contacts: Denisse Yessica Munante Arzapalo <munante@fbk.eu>